← All posts

 PID gain trajectories

 All three curves flatten as the cosine schedule drives the learning rate toward zero — a clean visual signature of convergence rather than a hard stop.
-The final values are roughly Kp7K_p \approx 7, Ki2K_i \approx 2, Kd2.7K_d \approx 2.7.
-Nobody specified these values; the optimiser discovered them by minimising the loss.

 Tracking Error